 The philosophical study of reality is called metaphysics.
 The philosophical study of knowledge is called epistemology.
 One cannot have an epistemology—or systematic view of knowledge—without a metaphysics—or systematic view of what reality is like.
 Epistemology and metaphysics therefore cannot be separated.
 Together they form the foundation for every other belief we may hold.
 Metaphysics and epistemology form a foundation for ethics—(how people should act).
 Ethics in turn forms a foundation for politics (how people should act with the context of society) and aesthetics (the study of art and what constitutes good or bad art).
 A complete philosophical system will integrate all of these branches of philosophy.

 Aristotle said, "The least initial deviation from the truth is multiplied later a thousandfold.”
-Since metaphysics and epistemology are the foundation of any philosophical system, if one makes a metaphysical or epistemological mistake, it will be much more likely that he/she will also make mistakes in the areas of ethics, politics, and aesthetics.
+Since metaphysics and epistemology are the foundation of any philosophical system, if one makes a metaphysical or epistemological mistake, they will also make mistakes in the areas of ethics, politics, and aesthetics.
 In other words, mistaken premises lead to mistaken conclusions.

-A premise is an proposition that supports a conclusion.
-A conclusion is a proposition that is derived from premises.
 To validate a conclusion we must identify and validate the premises.
 How do we validate a premise?
 By identifying and validating the premises that support that premise.
 Here we can see a potential problem.
 Either,

 eventually we will find a stopping point—a foundation.
 That stopping point would be an irreducible premise that can stand alone.

 If option (1) is true, then knowledge would not be possible because we would not be able to justify our beliefs or know if they are true.
 If option (2) is true then knowledge is possible.